downingbots/ALSET/README.md

         - the inside of the low-end RC control that came with the robot.
         - You can see/use the buttons here control the robot.
         - the other side of the board was soldered to wire it up with the IO expansion board.
-    - The IO expansion board was required because the RC control uses Tri-state logic on 6 pins.
-It uses I2C to communicate with the Jetson Development board
+    - The IO expansion board was required :
+        - the RC control uses Tri-state logic on 6 pins.
+        - The expansion board uses I2C to communicate with the Jetson Development board
+        - The expansion board is connected to the RC control via wires
     - It is powered by a mongo BONAI 5.6A battery pack
     - Logitech gamepad